gkjpettet/SyntaxArea/README.md

 ## About
 `SyntaxArea` is a free, open source, code editor written in 100% Xojo.
-It's built upon the open source [`TextInputCanvas`][tic] desktop control and implements all keyboard shortcuts and fully supports international input.
+It's built upon the open source [`TextInputCanvas`][tic] desktop control and implements all standard keyboard shortcuts and fully supports international input.

 ## Background
 This is the third (and currently best!) code editor that I've written in Xojo. `SyntaxArea` began as an API 2.0 port of the venerable [`CustomEditField`][cef] (CEF) control but has been significantly refactored, is better documented and many bugs have been fixed.

 Rather than numerous classes, interfaces and images scattered in multiple folders as was the case with CEF, everything you need to use the `Editor` is contained within the `SyntaxArea` module (and two support modules).

+The syntax highlighting engine has been improved and styling information removed from the definition files.
+The editor now has a theming engine to allow easier switching of its appearance when moving between light and dark mode.

 ## Features
 Here's a list of the some of the editor's features: